By Neil Merrett

 “He references parliamentary debates on the risk posed to young people by amusement arcades, which, even in 1982, had gained indelible associations with truancy and iniquity.”

-However, the writer also appeared to understand something much more fundamental about the importance of escapism to humanity was being found by gamers in the arcade cabinets of the era.
+However, the writer also appeared to understand that something much more fundamental about the importance of escapism to humanity was being found by gamers in the arcade cabinets of the era.
 Amis was unaware of the technological advances that would put games everywhere within four decades.

 Parkin added, “Amis is simultaneously aware, however, that there is more going on here than mere onanism.
 ‘Perhaps the foul-mouthed arcade youths aren’t just improving geometrical and spatial awareness: they’re searching for the meaning of life,’ he ambitiously wonders.”